TDG-Platform/docs/AOP Strip Processor.md

 **Summary of AOP Output Products:** Examples of the script changes required are given below.

-	1-Multispectral image only (8-band or 4-band) with atmospheric compensation
-	2-Multispectral + Panchromatic with atmospheric compensation
+	1-Pansharpened and DRA RGB Image with atmospheric compensation 2-Multispectral image only (8-band or 4-band) with atmospheric compensation 3-Multispectral + Panchromatic with atmospheric compensation
-	3-Pansharpened and DRA RGB Image with atmospheric compensation 4-Orthorectified Panchromatic Image (no spectral options available)
+	4-Orthorectified Panchromatic Image (no spectral options available)

 **Example #1 Pansharpened and DRA RGB Image with atmospheric compensation:**